 Chasing Arrows: An Avro Arrow Story

-1945 was a year of change, also: the Second World War ended, Canada was left with a defence industry many times its own size.
-As the Soviet threat rose in Europe, the nuclear age brought many dangers to our skies, and it fell to Canada to defend North America fom the menace of bombers from Russia.
+Flashback: 1945 was also a year of change: the Second World War ended, Canada was left with a defence industry many times its own size.
+As the Soviet threat arose in Europe, the nuclear age brought many dangers to our skies, and it fell to Canada to defend North America fom the menace of bombers from Russia.

-The Avro Arrow was the most advanced interceptor of its time, a plane that was faster and more high-tech than anything in the world, demanded by the premiere branch of the Canadian Forces to be used to intercept Russian bombers carrying Nuclear bombs.
-It existed, and for a time made Canadian engineering and resourcefulness the best on the planet.
+The Avro Arrow was the most advanced interceptor of its time, a plane that was faster and more high-tech than anything in the world, demanded by the RCAF to intercept Russian planes carrying Nuclear bombs.
+It existed, and Canadian engineering was briefly the best on the planet.
 But like so many Canadian stories, this one ends in tragedy.
 All the Arrows were destroyed, the engineers and craftsmen moved to other countries, and a chapter closed on Canadian sovereignty.
 With the beginning of the Defence Procurement Agreement with the United States, the dream of building our own fighter planes was lost.

 …Back to the hanger in Strathmore, AB: in a project spanning a generation, beginning with a model built by Doug Hyslop for the CBC TV movie in 1997, and ending with the first flight of the Arrow II sometime around 2027, dedicated volunteers will have given decades of their lives to the dream of flight.
 When finished, the Arrow II will be the fastest home-built plane ever created.